fusiondew/Xeverous.github.io/content/cpp_tutorial/from_scratch/11_classes/11_static_variables.md

 - all other globally accessible objects are initialized before main function is run
 - after the main function returns, reverse process is taking place

-There is a simple solution to force certain order of initialization - **static functions**!
+To force certain order of initialization you need to put assignments in a function.

 ## concurrency